2092065k/level-4-dissertation/README.md

 OnlineKMeans - recombining partial solutions

-StreamingOnlineKmeans - partition data by examining initially closest center for each RDD from the DStream and then run online
+StreamingOnlineKmeans - partition data by examining what center the points are closest to initially for each RDD from the DStream and then run online

 ARTKmeans - recompute min and max on each new RDD and recombine previous solutions